The Enablers in Depth

 Oversight:

-A letter from Democrats on the House Committee of Science, Space, and Technology expresses specific concern about the lack of qualifications of DOGE staff at the agency and explicitly names Scott Coulter, Riley Sennott and Alexander Simonpour.
+A letter from Democrats on the House Committee of Science, Space, and Technology expresses specific concern about the lack of qualifications of DOGE staff at the agency.
+It explicitly names Scott Coulter, Riley Sennott and Alexander Simonpour as the DOGE team at the agency.

 |